 Following the land swap consultation Land swap public consultation survey results 2017 further work is currently being undertaken on the design to address issues raised.
 A new website specifically for the new centre will be developed shortly and provide ongoing up-to-date project information.

 If the project goes ahead what will happen to existing user groups of the Drake Hall buildings?

 The Council will make every effort to minimise any disruption should a new facility be developed.
-The proposed site location ensures that the existing Drake Hall and youth club buildings would not be affected during the construction phase ensuring existing services and activities can continue without any disruption.
+The proposed site location ensures that the existing Drake Hall, community centre and youth club/nursery buildings would not be affected during the construction phase, ensuring existing services and activities can continue without any disruption.

-Will facilities affected by the proposed development (Library, play area, exercise zone and skate park) be provided during the construction stage?
+Will facilities affected by the proposed development be provided during the construction stage? (library, play area, exercise zone and skate park)

-Facilities affected by the proposed development (play area, exercise zone and skate park) will be re-provided on a different area of the King George V site.
-The location of a temporary library is to be finalised, it is likely to remain on or adjacent to King George V Playing Field.
+Facilities affected by the proposed development (library, play area, exercise zone and skate park) will be re-provided on a different area of the King George V site.
+The location of these facilities is still to be finalised but will remain on or adjacent to King George V Playing Field.

 What is a land swap and what level of protection will it provide to the green open space in the centre of Woodside Close?

 The design of the new centre requires a portion of the King George V playing field to be built on.
 To compensate for this Chiltern District Council and Amersham Town Council are to undertake a formal legal land swap by swapping a small portion of King George Playing Field (currently owned by Amersham Town Council) for the Green on Woodside Close. (currently owned by Chiltern District Council) This legal process will be overseen by the 'Fields in Trust' who will then protect the Green in Woodside Close under its protection of open space programme Fields In Trust